§ Methodology

 The archetype matching logic

 The six archetypes are matched in order of specificity on four signals: burnout composite, meaning composite, turnover intent, and runway months.
-Thresholds use the published CBI band cutpoints (Creedy et al. 2017; also used in Borritz et al. 2006 and widely across the subsequent CBI literature): burnout <50 is low, 50–74 is moderate, 75–99 is high, and 100 is severe.
+Thresholds use LBL-defined provisional bands on the 0–100 burnout composite: below 50 is low, 50–74 is moderate, 75–99 is high, and 100 is severe.
+These cutpoints are convention-based and will be revisited against the validation study described above; they are not normed clinical thresholds.
 Ordering matters because multiple rules can match — the first match wins, so stricter archetypes (Committed, which requires low burnout AND meaningful work AND low turnover) are tested before broader ones (Bridge-Builder, which requires moderate burnout with low turnover intent).
 When a user has not entered their runway, the tool surfaces a Runway Unknown prompt for severe-burnout cases rather than silently defaulting to zero savings (which was a misclassification bug in v1.1).

 The regret minimization lens